kaeedaa/The-market-for-headphones/README.md

 # The-market-for-headphones

-Sure, here's an example README file for the SQL project based on headphones:

 Headphones SQL Project
 This SQL project focuses on managing inventory, analyzing sales data, and tracking customer interactions related to headphones.
 It includes a database schema, sample queries, and scenarios covering various aspects of the headphone business.